Azure/prometheus-collector/otelcollector/test/README.md

 ## Bootstrap a Dev Cluster to Run Ginkgo Tests
 ### Prerequisites
-- Follow the backdoor deployment instructions to deploy your ama-metrics chart onto the cluster.
+- Follow the [backdoor deployment instructions](../deploy/addon-chart/Readme.md). to deploy your ama-metrics chart onto the cluster.
 - Deploy the following apps and configmaps on your cluster:
   - [Linux reference app](../../internal/referenceapp/prometheus-reference-app.yaml)
   - [Windows reference app](../../internal/referenceapp/win-prometheus-reference-app.yaml)